aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 $$ Q_e \left( t \right) = G_e \left( t \right) \cdot A_p \left( t \right) $$

 It's worth taking a moment to note that the evaporative flux will decrease with time.
 This is because the ground under the spill cools down over time.
-The overall evaporation rate will grow as the pool grows -- in this model the pool grows $\propto t^{3/2}$ while the flux decreases  $\propto t^{-1/2}$, so the evaporation rate should grow $\propto t$ -- but once it hits the limit of the dyked area the overal evaporation rate will decrease over time.
+The overall evaporation rate will grow as the pool grows -- in this model the pool grows $\propto t^{3/2}$ while the flux decreases  $\propto t^{-1/2}$, so the evaporation rate should grow $\propto t$ -- but once it hits the limit of the diked area the overall evaporation rate will decrease over time.

 One thing worth noting is that the pool area equation does not take into account a mass balance.
 As time goes on the unconstrained pool only grows, even if the evaporation rate were to exceed the rate of new liquid being added to the pool.
 This limitation probably doesn't matter for short duration leaks in which it is expected that the pool evaporation rate is strictly lower than the rate at which new liquid is added to the pool, however for long duration spills or instantaneous spills this not appropriate and a more complex model of pool growth and evaporation should be considered.